ibm-cloud-docs/netezza/webconsole/netezza-database-assistant.md

 To get started with the database assistant:

-1. Open your Netezza web console.
+1. Open the Netezza web console.

 1. Click the database assistant chat icon.